deepstreamIO/deepstream.io-website/content/guides/post-it-board/30-the-postits/index.md

 ---
-title: Grouping Post-Its Together
+title: Creating postits
-description: Grouping Post-Its
+description: Creating a postit
 ---

 ## Creating a postit